by Tom Allen

 1. Preliminary Analysis

-Preliminary analysis is typically performed in the early stages of the deal-lifecycle – this is usually based on limited information (such as financial statements and reports available in the public domain) and pinned to “best estimate” basic assumptions.
+Preliminary analysis is typically performed in the early stages of the M&A pipeline – this is usually based on limited information (such as financial statements and reports available in the public domain) and pinned to “best estimate” basic assumptions.
 Potential synergies will first become apparent in the process of researching a target pre-due diligence – however, it is important to note that synergies identified in the early stage should be regarded as guidelines only.
 As more information on a target is collated (via an initial and then more detailed due diligence exercise) early assumptions can be refined and preliminary analysis made more robust.
-However, at this stage of the deal-lifecycle, the financial model in which synergy estimates will most-likely be mapped will be relatively high-level and not certain enough to base key decisions on (see here for more on estimating synergies).
+However, at this stage of the deal-lifecycle, the financial model in which synergy estimates will most likely be mapped will be relatively high-level and not certain enough to base key decisions on (see here for more on estimating synergies).

 M&A synergies may be categorized as revenue, cost, process or financial.